datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 `max()` worked kind of like a black box here: you passed it a list, then the implementation of `max()`, that you don't know, did its magic, and produced an output.
 How `max()` actually did this, is not important to you, it just does what it's supposed to, and you didn't have to write your own implementation, which made your life easier.

-Of course, it's possible to also assign the result of a function call to a new variable, like here:
+Of course, it's possible to also assign the result of a function call to a new variable, like here.
+Now `tallest` is just like any other variable; you can use to continue your fancy calculations.

 Another one of these built-in functions is `round()`.
-It takes a float and rounds it to 0 digits after the decimal point, as this example shows:

-You can tell from the .0 part that the result is still a float.
-You can also choose the number of digits after the decimal point, by passing   `round()` a second input, 1 for example.
-You separate different inputs with a comma.

-If you don't know how to use the `round()` function, you can use the `help()` function to open up the documentation on the function, as follows;

-It appears that `round()` takes two inputs, also called arguments: `number` and `ndigits`.
-The first argument you pass has to be a numerical value.
-From the square brackets around the comma and `ndigits`, you can tell that the second argument is optional.
-If you don't specify this argument, `round()` automatically rounds your number to zero digits.
-So this call <PAUSE> and this call <PAUSE> are equivalent.
+It takes two inputs: first, a number you want to round, and second, the precision with which to round, so how many digits behind the decimal point you want to keep.
+Say you want to round `1.68` to one decimal place.
+The first input is 1.68, the second input is 1.
+You separate the inputs with a comma:

+But there's more.
+It's perfectly possible to call the `round()` function with only one input, like this. <PAUSE>.
+This time, Python figured out that you didn't specify the second input, and automatically chooses to round the number to the closest integer.

+To understand why both approaches work, let's open up the documentation.
+You can do this with yet another function, `help`, as follows:

+It appears that `round()` takes two inputs.
+In Python, these inputs, also called arguments, have names: `number` and `ndigits`.
+When you call the function `round()`, with these two inputs, Python matches the inputs to the arguments: `number` is set to `1.68` and `ndigits` is set to 1.
+Next, The `round()` function does its calculations with `number` and `ndigits` as if they are variables in a Python script.
+We don't know exactly what code Python executes.
+What _is_ important, though, is that the function produces an output, namely the number 1.68 rounded to 1 decimal place.

+If you call the function `round()` with only one input, Python again tries to match the inputs to the arguments.
+There's no input to match to the `ndigits` argument though.
+Luckily, the internal machinery of the `round()` function knows how to handle this.
+When `ndigits` is not specified, the function simply rounds to the closest integer and returns that integer.
+That's why we got the number 2.

+How was I so sure that calling the function with a single input would work?
+Well, in the documentation, there are square brackets around the comma dn the `ndigits` here.
+This tells us that you can call `round()` in this form, as well as in this one.
+In other words, `ndigits` is an optional argument.

-Now you know how to use `round()`, but how could you know that a function such as `round()` exists in Python in the first place?
+Now you know how to use both `max()` and `round()`, but how could you know that a function such as `round()` exists in Python in the first place?
 Well, this is something you will learn with time.
-Whenever you are doing a pretty standard task in Python, you can be pretty sure that there's already a function that can do this for you.
-A quick internet search will help you out.
+Whenever you are doing a rather standard task in Python, you can be pretty sure that there's already a function that can do this for you.
+In that case, you should definitely use it!
+Just do a quick internet search and you'll find the function you need with a nice usage example.
+And there is of course DataCamp, where you'll also learn about powerful functions and how to use them.
+Get straight it in the interactive exercises!

-Head over to the interactive exercises, to learn about interesting functions and how to call them to supercharge your Python code!

 ```
 fam = [1.73, 1.68, 1.71, 1.89]